Updated: Apr 21

 The negative committee.

 I know what you’re thinking.
 Why tackle a topic like this now?
-People are in high spirits, getting into the groove of their New Year’s resolutions, excited about going after their new goals.
+People are in high spirits, getting into the groove of the new year, a new season, and excited about going after their new goals.

 Yes, all of that is true, but just as excited as we are about what we want to achieve this year, there can be the tendency to get caught up in the comparison game, contrasting someone else’s highlight reel to our biggest struggles.